-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and disclosures made in the accompanying notes to the financial statements.
-The Company uses estimates for certain accruals, including drug development costs, clinical and pre-clinical study fees and expenses, and share-based compensation, among others.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and disclosures made in the accompanying notes to the financial statements.
+The Company uses estimates that affect the reported amounts (including assets, liabilities, revenues and expenses) and related disclosures.
 Actual results could materially differ from those estimates.